Netherlands Antilles: Demographics

 A large percentage of the Netherlands Antilleans descended from European colonists and African slaves who were brought and traded there from the 17th to 19th centuries.
 The rest of the population originated from other Caribbean islands as well as Latin America, East Asia and elsewhere in the world.
 In Curaçao there was a strong Jewish element going back to the 17th century slave trade.

 The language Papiamentu was predominant on Curaçao and Bonaire (as well as the neighboring island of Aruba).
 This creole descended from Portuguese and West African languages with a strong admixture of Dutch, plus subsequent lexical contributions from Spanish and English.
 An English-based creole dialect, formally known as Netherlands Antilles Creole, was the native dialect of the inhabitants of Sint Eustatius, Saba and Sint Maarten.

 After a decades-long debate, English and Papiamentu were made official languages alongside Dutch in early March 2007.

 Legislation was produced in Dutch, but parliamentary debate was in Papiamentu or English, depending on the island.
-Due to a massive influx of immigrants from Spanish-speaking territories such as the Dominican Republic in the Windward Islands, and increased tourism from Venezuela in the Leeward Islands, Spanish had also become increasingly used.
+Due to a massive influx of immigrants from Spanish-speaking territories such as the Dominican Republic in the SSS islands, and increased tourism from Venezuela in the ABC islands, Spanish had also become increasingly used.

 The majority of the population were followers of the Christian faith, with a Protestant majority in Sint Eustatius and Sint Maarten, and a Roman Catholic majority in Bonaire, Curaçao and Saba.
 Curaçao also hosted a sizeable group of followers of the Jewish religion, descendants of a Portuguese group of Sephardic Jews that arrived from Amsterdam and Brazil from 1654.
 In 1982, there was a population of about 2,000 Muslims, with an Islamic association and a mosque in the capital.

 Most Netherlands Antilleans were Dutch citizens and this status permitted and encouraged the young and university-educated to emigrate to the Netherlands.
 This exodus was considered to be to the islands' detriment, as it created a brain drain.
 On the other hand, immigrants from the Dominican Republic, Haiti, the Anglophone Caribbean and Colombia had increased their presence on these islands in later years.

-Antillean diaspora in the Netherlands

 Culture

 The origins of the population and location of the islands gave the Netherlands Antilles a mixed culture.

 Tourism and overwhelming media presence from the United States increased the regional United States influence.
 On all the islands, the holiday of Carnival had become an important event after its importation from other Caribbean and Latin American countries in the 1960s.
 Festivities included "jump-up" parades with beautifully colored costumes, floats, and live bands as well as beauty contests and other competitions.
 Carnival on the islands also included a middle-of-the-night j'ouvert (juvé) parade that ended at sunrise with the burning of a straw King Momo, cleansing the island of sins and bad luck.